otherland/biblebasedliving/content/divorced-persons-church-status.md

 In addition, divorced individuals should seek opportunities for personal growth and emotional healing.
 This may involve attending counseling or therapy sessions that address the emotional wounds caused by divorce.
 By investing in their own well-being, divorced individuals can begin to rebuild their lives on a foundation of faith and personal growth.

-*Source Material: "Despite Stigma, More Divorced Evangelicals Are Going to Church"*

 In conclusion, divorced persons are valued members of the Christian community.
 While divorce brings pain and challenges, it does not sever one's relationship with God or the Church.
 The Church stands ready to offer support, guidance, and a pathway to healing for those who have experienced divorce.
 By upholding biblical teachings, fostering understanding, and extending compassion, Christians can minister effectively to divorced individuals and create a culture of acceptance and restoration within the Church.